-Benjamin Korstvedt graduated summa cum laude from Clark University in 1987 with a B.A. in Music and received his Ph.D. from the University of Pennsylvania in 1995.
-He joined the Clark faculty in 2002, where he is now Professor of Music.
-He has served as Chair of the Department of Visual and Performing Arts and as Program Director for Music.
-He is also affiliated with the programs in Media, Culture and the Arts and German Studies.
-Before coming to Clark, Professor Korstvedt was on faculty of the University of St. Thomas and the University of Iowa.
-He has held fellowships with the American Musicological Society, the NEH, the Mannes Institute for Advanced Studies in Music, and the Internationales Forschungszentrum Kulturwissenschaften (International Research Center in Cultural Studies) in Vienna
+Professor Benjamin M. Korstvedt is an active researcher and scholar, a committed and enthusiastic teacher, a frequent speaker at national and international conferences, and a productive author and editor.
+He graduated summa cum laude from Clark University in 1987 with a B.A. in Music and received his Ph.D. from the University of Pennsylvania in 1995.
+He joined the Clark faculty in 2002, where he is now Professor of Music and currently serves as Chair of the Department of Visual and Performing Arts.
+He is also affiliated with Clark’s program in Media, Culture, and the Arts and with German Studies.
+Before coming to Clark, Professor Korstvedt held faculty positions at the University of St. Thomas, Ball State University, and the University of Iowa.

 Feel free to visit me on academia.edu

-Professor Korstvedt is also a leading scholar of the Austrian composer Anton Bruckner (1824-96).
-He has explored the complex text-critical issues surrounding Bruckner’s works, the reception of his music by critics and scholars in the Third Reich, the place of Bruckner’s music in the culture of fin-de-siècle Vienna, and the form and meaning of Bruckner’s symphonies.
-He has published a monograph on Bruckner’s Eighth Symphony that considers the history, musical design, aesthetic meaning, and performance of that great work, as well as numerous articles on these topics and has given presentations at conferences and symposia in the United States, Canada, England, Germany, and Austria.
-One his recent publications explore the complicated relationship of Bruckner and his one-time protégé Gustav Mahler, “Mahler’s Bruckner, between Devotion and Misprision.”
+Professor Korstvedt publishes widely in several areas.
+He is a leading scholar of the great Austrian symphonist Anton Bruckner (1824-96).
+His work has explored the complex text-critical issues surrounding Bruckner’s works, the reception of his music by critics and scholars in the Third Reich, the place of Bruckner’s music in the culture of fin-de-siècle Vienna, and the form and meaning of Bruckner’s symphonies.
+He has published numerous articles on these topics as well as a monograph on Bruckner’s Eighth Symphony that considers the history, musical design, aesthetic meaning, and performance of that great work.
+His current book project is Bruckner’s Fourth: The Critical Biography of a Symphony, which explores the long history of the Fourth Symphony starting with its extraordinarily complex compositional history and continuing through its reception by later generations as they performed and interpreted the symphony in their own ways.

-He has also published the first modern edition of the 1888 version of Bruckner’s Fourth Symphony for the Bruckner Collected Works edition.
+Korstvedt is a contributing editor to the New Anton Bruckner Complete Edition.
+His new edition of the second version of the Fourth Symphony was published in 2019.
+It has been performed by several leading orchestras including the Berlin Philharmonic and the Zurich Tonhalle Orchestra under the direction of Herbert Blomstedt.
+He published the first modern edition of the 1888 version of Bruckner’s Fourth Symphony in 2004.
 This version of the symphony has been performed internationally in Germany, Japan, the United Kingdom, and Austria, as well as in the U.S. A video production of a performance by the Cleveland Orchestra, conducted by Franz Welser-Möst in the St. Florian Abbey, Austria has appeared on DVD (Euroarts).
-The Minnesota Orchestra gave the score its American premiere and recorded it on CD under the direction of Osmo Vänskä, (BIS SACD 1746) in 2010
+The Minnesota Orchestra gave the score its American premiere and recorded it on CD under the direction of Osmo Vänskä in 2010.

 Listening for Utopia in Ernst Bloch’s Musical Philosophy (Cambridge University Press, 2010).